 There are additional exceptions under EEA regulations regarding the directive 2005/36/EC that may apply to applicants from the EU .'

 Please note - from 2014 onwards, the MRCP (Ireland) will no longer be accepted as an equivalent examination to the MRCP(UK).

 EEA nationals should refer to the MRCP(UK) eligibility page for further details about whether their training can be considered as equivalent to having attained the MRCP(UK) for the purposes of recruitment.

 Not in terms of eligibility - if you have gained a qualification equivalent to MRCP(UK), this is sufficient for you to progress through the recruitment process.

 In some cases, alternatives will not garner any points at the short-listing stage; as these are not reflected as desirable criteria within the person specification.

 However, alternative qualifications, which are stated explicitly on the person specification as being suitable alternatives to MRCP(UK) - such as MRCGP, MRCPCH, etc. - are awarded short-list scores in the same way.

 In addition to the short-list score, MRCP(UK) is the only examination recognised by GMC for CMT training accreditation, ie as an exit exam.

 Thus candidates possessing equivalent qualifications to MRCP(UK) will see their training result in a CESR(CP), not a CCT.

-Again, this is only in the case of 'equivalent' qualifications.
-Candidates applying with 'alternative' qualifications, explicitly stated as being suitable within the person specification (MRCS, MRCPsych, etc.) will be in line for CCTs alongside those who apply with MRCP(UK).
+Again, candidates applying with 'alternative' qualifications, explicitly stated as being suitable within the person specification (MRCS, MRCPsych, etc.) may be in line for a CCT depending on their pre-St3 experience.